 Issues in Pediatric Cardiovascular Drug Development

 Leveraging E.H.R. for Clinical Research Now!

 Meeting: February 18-19, 2016

 DCRI Think Tanks is partnered with the CardioVascular Clinical Trialists Forum (CVCT)—a unique experts-only forum aimed at discussing important and timely CV trials and trial science issues (design, methodology, interpretation, approval and implementation).
 Their emphasis on interaction among highly knowledgeable global experts from multiple backgrounds, including academy, industry R&D, regulatory agencies, major journal editors, NHLBI, payers (CMS, HTA organizations) and patient representatives makes them a key DCRI Think Tanks contributor.

-DCRI Think Tank faculty lead Dr.Matthew Roe and Fred Cobb Distinguished Professor of Medicine Dr.Eric Peterson will be chairing a joint CVCT-Duke Think Tank session with Dr. Martin Cowie at the upcoming annual 2018 CVCT meeting titled “eSolutions – Big Data – Smart Data and How These May Help with Clinical Evidence Generation” on Friday, November 30 at 2:00pm.
+DCRI Think Tank faculty lead Dr.Matthew Roe and Fred Cobb Distinguished Professor of Medicine Dr.Eric Peterson chaired a joint CVCT-Duke Think Tank session with Dr. Martin Cowie titled “eSolutions – Big Data – Smart Data and How These May Help with Clinical Evidence Generation” at the annual 2018 CVCT meeting on Friday, November 30, 2018.

 Cardiovascular Outcomes and Diabetes Drugs: Lessons Learned and Path Forward